willowcarter/help-desk-simulation-portfolio/tickets/vpn-troubleshooting-NET17881134061420.md

 - Ticket documentation
 - Security awareness

-## Security Observation
+### Security Observation

 The simulated workflow included a request for the user's workstation password through company chat.

+> **When this was suggested, my eyebrows hit my hairline.
+Alarm bells.** 🚨

-In a production support environment, I would not request, receive, or document a user's password.
-Approved authentication, administrative access, remote-support, or password-reset procedures should be used instead.
+In a production support environment, a user's password should never be shared through company chat, email, tickets, or other communication channels.

+If authentication is required during remote support, I would have the user enter their own credentials directly into the appropriate authentication prompt rather than asking them to disclose their password.

+**Security takeaway:** I can troubleshoot the problem without ever needing to know the user's password.

 ## Evidence